sruthi-vaskuri/Resume_website/README.md

 - RESUME builder website is a great design tool that automates the process of designing CV's for the applicants.
 - Applicants can create an exclusive resume just simply by filling the required details.
 - With the help of mobile responsive RESUME Website , Applicants can build their own CV even without any PC.
+- Smooth user interface makes it clear and easy to build your own resume effortlessly.
+- Three simple steps to be followed to build your CV :

+  STEP 1 - LOGIN to the website if already have an account by using username and password else CREATE AN ACCOUNT.

+  STEP 2 - Fill the required details and mention creative projects and work experience to make your resume impressive.

+  STEP 3 - Click "Download CV" button to generate your CV.

 ## Youtube Link :